 Transactional leaders appeal mainly to employees’ self-interest.
 “If you do this, you’ll get this good thing.
 If you don’t do this, you’ll get this bad thing.”

 Transformational leaders help employees connect to each other and the organization’s mission, and the good of the team takes priority.

-2. They believe culture is an organic, constantly evolving thing.
+2. Transformational Leaders are Different: They believe culture is an organic, constantly evolving thing.

 Transactional leaders are largely content to work within established culture and norms, rarely seeing a need for change.

-Transformational leaders believe that culture is constantly evolving; and its evolution is propelled by the growth, ideas, and accomplishments of people — humans — or in my specific context it’s Mazumans.
+Transformational leaders believe that culture is constantly evolving; and its evolution is propelled by the growth, ideas, and accomplishments of people — humans.

-3. It’s envelopes, not pencils, that they push.
+3. Transformational Leaders are Different: It’s envelopes, not pencils, that they push.

 Transactional leaders don’t really push the envelope.
 The pencil maybe; but not the envelope.
 They don’t try things.
 They rarely mess up big-time because they don’t attempt anything big.